SegmOnto/datasets/README.md

-# SegmOnto Guidelines
+# SegmOnto examples

-This repository contains the Guidelines of the SegmOnto controlled vocabulary for layout analysis and segmentation.
+This repository contains example of usage of the SegmOnto Guidelines for layout analysis.

+It contains a folder `Sources` with the examples.

-## Zones and lines
+## Sources

-There are two classes of regions: **zones** (an area, i.e., polygon, on the page) and **lines** (an area, plus a baseline).

-Zones or lines can be caracterised by:

-- a type (mandatory, controlled values)
-- a subtype (optional, suggested open list of values)
-- a number (optional)

-of the form

-`Region(:subtype)?(#\d)?`

-e.g.

-`MainZone`

-or
-- `MainZone#1`,
-- `MainZone:column`
-- `MainZone:column#1`.

-## Content of the repository

-The repository contains the text of the Guidelines and definitions, with somes examples, as markdown files stored in two folders:

-- Zones
+Examples of sources, with all their possible zones.

+Each submission is made in a separate folder, and contains:

-- Lines
+- an image file;
+- a markdown file, describing the different zones and lines that are encountered, and signaling issues;
+- an Alto file implementing the example in the ontology.

+# How to submit a new example ?

+Submit to main by creating a branch and making a pull request.